How young women disrupt the silence surrounding Gender-Based Violence

-SM: What type of technology do you use at Global Girls Media and how does it make a difference?
+W: What type of technology do you use at Global Girls Media and how does it make a difference?

 AW: We focus on video production and blogging.
 Research has shown girls’ relationships, self-esteem and school performance are negatively impacted by the more time they spend online.
 Both traditional and social media is dumbing girls down, consistently negatively impacting their body image, sexuality, self-esteem and ability to succeed.
 When statistic after statistic tells us how under-represented women are in media, and when the male perspective dominates most of this media, it unconsciously reinforces the invisibility and silencing of women.